Predator-prey interaction and nocturnal aeroecology

 What goes on up there?

-Of course, we know quite a bit about bats catching flying insects.
+Of course, we know that bats eat moths, and we know quite a bit about bats catching flying insects.
 But few bats appear to routinely forage hundreds of feet high in the powerful winds migrants are using for transport.
 We know of some examples: bats eating migratory songbirds.
 And in my own research, Brazilian free-tailed bats consumed many species of migratory moth in autumn and foraged higher when they were eating more migratory moth species.
 Their larger European cousin also eats many migratory moths, and in Asia their cousin the wrinkle-lipped bat takes advantage of migratory planthoppers.

 Questions about predator-prey interaction aloft